Quasiperiodic nondipole ionization dynamics in the x-ray stabilization regime: Ionization yield vs interaction time

 The ionization yield dependence on the laser pulse duration at different laser fields is shown in Fig.~\ref{Fig-1}.
-The laser pulse is of a trapezoidal form, see Appendix, with the duration $T = N T_0 + 4 \tau$, where $T_0=2\pi /\omega$ is the laser field period, $\tau = 2.5 T_0$ is the switching-on and -off parameter of the laser pulse, and $N$ is the number of cycles in the flat region of the pulse.
-One can see that the ionization yield oscillates with the number of cycles.
-The period of oscillations increases with larger $a_0$, indicating that it is a nondipole effect, possibly connected with the nondipole drift in the laser propagation direction $z$.
+The laser pulse is of a trapezoidal form, see Appendix. { A smooth switching-on and -off is applied in the pulse, with FWHM of $\tau = 2.5 T_0$ (the total switching-on and -off duration is $3\tau$), and the duration of the flat part of the pulse is $N T_0$, where $T_0=2\pi /\omega$ is the laser field period, and $N$ is the number of cycles.} One can see that the ionization yield oscillates with the number of cycles.
+The period of oscillations increases with larger $a_0$, indicating that it is a nondipole effect, connected with the nondipole drift in the laser propagation direction $z$.
 The modulation depth of the oscillations increases up to $a_0=0.2$, with further damping at larger $a_0$.
 The latter indicates that there is another effect involved in the process which counteracts and competes with the nondipole drift.

-As Fig.~\ref{Fig-1} points out the nondipole character of the oscillating yield effect, one could expect that it vanishes in the dipole case.
+As Fig.~\ref{Fig-1} points out the nondipole character of the oscillating yield effect, one might expect that it vanishes in the dipole case.
 In Fig.~\ref{Fig-2}(d) we compare the relativistic calculation with the nondipole and the dipole ones.
 Surprisingly, the yield oscillation exists also in the dipole case, however, with a significant difference in the period, amplitude and shape of the oscillations compared with the nondipole case.

 One can note [Figs.~\ref{Fig-1}, \ref{Fig-2}] that the nondipole character of the field leads to the increase of the ionization yield, which naturally is explained by the effect of the nondipole drift.
 The latter results in the shift of the wave packet average coordinate from the atomic core at the end of the pulse, which hinders the recombination of the wave packet and enhances the ionization, because in the stabilization regime it emerges mostly during switching-on and -off of the laser field \cite{Gavrila_2002}.
 Fully relativistic treatment yields a slightly suppressing of the ionization, because the relativistic mass correction slightly hinder the drift.